marvin-hansen/bazel_rust_cross_llvm/README.md

 )
 ```

-Note, the compiler optimization is only when you pass the `-c opt` flag on the command line i.e. when building on CI.
+Note, the compiler optimization is only applied when you pass the `-c opt` flag on the command line.

 ## Sysroot